Professional development

 1a.
 CompTIA A+ and Network+

 Both the CompTIA A+ and CompTIA Network+ certifications are a great starting point for those looking for their first certification.
-The information and knowledge covered by these certifications can be considered almost "general education" when it comes to information security.
+The information and knowledge covered by these entry-level IT security certifications can be considered almost "general education" when it comes to information security.

-For those considering these certifications, Infosec partners with CompTIA to offer training for all of their IT and security certifications.
-Find more information on what you'll learn in the CompTIA A+ boot camp and CompTIA Network+ boot camp.
+For those considering these IT certifications for beginners, Infosec partners with CompTIA to offer training for all of their IT and security certifications.
+Find more information on what you'll learn in the CompTIA A+ Boot Camp and CompTIA Network+ Boot Camp.
 You can also train on-demand for CompTIA certifications with a subscription to Infosec Skills.

 1b.
 CompTIA Security+

-If there had to be just one entry-level information security certification to earn, I would strongly suggest the CompTIA Security+.
-And the industry agrees, which is why Security+ has grown to become the most popular cybersecurity certification in the world.
-Simply put, Security+ represents all of the knowledge and tools required for entry-level information security professionals to begin a successful career.
+If there had to be just one entry-level information security certification to earn, I would strongly suggest CompTIA Security+.
+The industry agrees, which is why Security+ has grown to become the most popular cybersecurity certification in the world.
+Simply put, Security+ represents the knowledge and tools required for entry-level information security professionals to begin a successful career.

 Security+ is an entry-level, vendor-neutral, global information security certification.
 Earning this certification demonstrates competency to perform core information security functions.
 Employers who see this certification on a resume can rest assured that the certification holder is serious about progressing in their information security career.